-Cohort Admission Requirements The Applied Research Cohort requires an undergraduate degree in a computing field from an accredited institution.
+The CS-undergraduate category admissions requires an undergraduate degree in a computing field from an accredited institution.
 In general, an undergraduate degree in computer science or computer engineering is sufficient for admission into the Applied Research Cohort.
 Majors in related disciplines will be evaluated on a case-by-case basis.

-Grades in Graduate Courses Expectations for satisfactory graduate level student performance are detailed in Academic Policies section of this catalog.
+Expectations for satisfactory graduate level student performance are detailed in Academic Policies section of this catalog.